pmunts/muntsos/README.txt

 USB Gadgets

 MuntsOS also provides a second, different Raspberry Pi 3 ARMv8 kernel with dedicated USB Gadget support enabled.
+This kernel only runs on 3 A+, Zero 2 W, and certain CM3 carrier boards which lack the USB hub present on all Model B boards.
+The single USB controller that is part of the BCM27xx SOC (System On Chip) is wired directly to the USB-A receptacle on the 3 A+ or the USB Micro-A receptacle on the CM3 I/O board or the Raspberry Pi Zero 2 W.

-This kernel runs on 3 A+, CM3 and Zero 2 W boards.
-It supports USB Network, Raw HID, and Serial Port gadgets, selected by bits in the OPTIONS word passed on the kernel command line.
+All of the MuntsOS USB Gadget kernels and Thin Servers support USB Network, Raw HID, and Serial Port gadgets, selected by bits in the OPTIONS word passed on the kernel command line (as configured in /boot/cmdline.txt).
 All of the USB Gadget Thin Servers have USB Network Gadget selected by default.

 You can supply power to and communicate with a compatible Raspberry Pi 3 (A+, CM3, or Zero 2W) running the USB Gadget kernel through the USB